meditationstuff/protocol_1/index.md

 **Mark**  < 1 minute ago

 And for some people, there will be something much more direct than analytically deconstructing and insourcing a !5,000+ word document.
 Or they should do that first for X months or years and then fiddle with the document if they get stuck or something.

+[Added later: In the dialogue above, it feels like I was trying to toe some line between holding firm on one or more particular points (for better and worse) and being defensive, and I maybe was a bit too (feeling) on the defensive side.
+I want to honor and affirm something like, for some people, this document could potentially be "problematically sticky" in a way that it might have been better for them to never encounter the document at all---surely that's true, at the very least in principle, in at least edge cases for both meditators and non-meditators.]

 [<a href="#72h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]